Anja Manuel: How To Win The Technology Race With China | TEDx PaloAlto

 Manuel draws on her first-hand expertise in every region of the world to provide answers at this uncertain time.

-VIRTUAL TOPIC: Navigating China’s Technological Rise: It’s Impact on Your Industry.
+Navigating China’s Technological Rise: It’s Impact on Your Industry.
 In this charged political environment, Anja Manuel is able to cut through the rhetoric to offer an informed analysis of how the complex relationship between the U.S. and China may play out, and how the enmity between these giants could impact your industry specifically.

 She explains, in simple and lucid terms, illustrated with up to date vignettes, how this great technological race is likely to affect your business.